Lincolnshire Coast Light Railway: History

+Nocton Estate Light Railway

+The railway's origins lie in the Nocton Estate Light Railway, one of the largest of several Lincolnshire potato railways which operated an industrial rail network across Lincolnshire farms throughout much of the twentieth century.
+The Nocton network alone extended to over 30 miles of track.
+After the Second World War the farm began introducing tractors, and by 1960 parts of the railway were abandoned.
+The remaining parts of the line closed in 1969.

+Cleethorpes

-The railway was built by a group of railway enthusiasts who wished to preserve the stock and atmosphere of the Lincolnshire area potato railways.
-The land for the railway was leased from Grimsby Rural District Council and opened on 27 August 1960 using a Motor Rail "Simplex" locomotive and a single open bogie carriage.
+Parts of the potato farm equipment, including both track and rolling stock, were acquired by railway enthusiasts, who constructed the Lincolnshire Coast Light Railway as a tourist attraction on land leased from Grimsby Rural District at Humberston, near Cleethorpes.
+Construction began in April 1960, and the railway opened on 27 August 1960.
+The first services used a Motor Rail "Simplex" locomotive and a single open bogie carriage converted from a wagon.
+The line was the first heritage railway in the world to be built on a greenfield site and ran from the bus terminus in Humberston to the beach and Humberston Fitties holiday camp.

 In 1961, a second Motor Rail locomotive was added, and the railway's first steam locomotive Jurassic arrived.
 Additional equipment in the form of a passenger coach from the Sand Hutton Light Railway (closed to passengers in 1930) and two vehicles that had formerly run on the Ashover Light Railway were brought to the railway and restored, entering service in 1967 and 1962-3 respectively.
 Midweek carryings were adversely affected by the 1962 extension of Grimsby-Cleethorpes Transport bus service to serve the Fitties holiday camp, but weekend and Bank Holiday traffic remained strong, and by 1964 the line was carrying 60,000 passengers a year.